 I'm a designer and strategist based in Pittsburgh, PA.
 I like helping clients do new things, and projects where I can take a deep dive into a new domain, ask the right questions, and make complex things seem simple.
-I do that through a broad skill set that includes research, strategy, workshop facilitation, and communications.
+I do that through a broad skill set that includes research, facilitation, strategy, and communications.

 I've worked with clients ranging from public sector and non-profit organizations to start-ups to large consumer products companies, and across domains from community development to cybersecurity to healthcare to manufacturing.
 I believe that a problem well-stated is a problem half-solved; here are some questions I’ve answered through my projects:

 I’m looking for new projects and I would love to hear about yours.
 Drop me a line!

 Previously, I worked as a design strategist at Fourth Economy Consulting, an economic and community development consultancy, and as a designer at MAYA Design, an innovation lab and human-centered design consultancy here in Pittsburgh.
 Before that, I worked at cityLAB, a tiny nonprofit that took innovative approaches towards the economic development of neighborhoods and cities.

 In my spare time, I co-founded the Pittsburgh Canning Exchange.
 The goals of the Canning Exchange were to teach people how to home-preserve food and to grow a community of home food preservationists here in Pittsburgh.

 Before all that: I went to college at The University of Chicago, where I graduated with an A.B. in English Literature with honors and learned to write clearly and think critically.
 I spent a year of college studying archeology at the University of Bologna, which ignited an interest in design and urbanism and helped me decide to study architecture.
 I received a Masters of Architecture with Distinction from the University of Michigan, then moved to Pittsburgh to work with Pablo Garcia, and was the 2010 Booth Traveling Fellow in Architecture.